UPDATE: Glenwood City school employee accused of exchanging explicit pics with minor identified

 Glenwood City (WQOW) - We now know the name of the Glenwood City School District employee arrested after allegedly exchanging sexual pictures and videos with a minor in Missouri.

-According to the Wisconsin Department of Justice, Peter L. Gaustad of Glenwood City, a faculty member at Glenwood City School District and a Glenwood City Council member, was arrested Thursday.
+According to the Wisconsin Department of Justice, Peter L. Gaustad of Glenwood City, a teacher at Glenwood City School District, and a Glenwood City Council member, was arrested Thursday.

 The St. Croix County District Attorney’s Office charged Gaustad on Friday with two counts of sexual exploitation of a child, one count of exposing a child to harmful material, one count of causing a child to view/listen to sexual activity and one count of use of a computer to facilitate a child sex crime.